RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/theme.md

 ```
 In the previous example, ExampleComponent will be able to access the them through context *but ExampleContainer will not*.
 Indeed context is defined for **ThemeProvider children**, in the React meaning.

-Note: Most of the time, REGARDS developper doesn't need to use the ThemeProvider, as MUI Theme context is provided in all REGARDS application.
+Note: Most of the time, REGARDS developer doesn't need to use the ThemeProvider, as MUI Theme context is provided in all REGARDS application.

 ## Connect with MUI and module theme

 As explained before in this page, REGARDS allows a component or a group of components to define custom styles, called `module styles`, through a style builder function.
-The developper should follow the next steps to define and access such theme in components.
+The developer should follow the next steps to define and access such theme in components.

 ### 1\.
 Declare style builder